ParkinsonLab/Architect/README.md

 # 2. Set-up instructions

 When Architect was built, it was in many ways optimized for use by a supercomputer.
 This, in particular, concerns the scripts used for running the individual tools.
-For convenience, we provide alternative methods for running Architect with different set-up instructions as outlined below.
+For convenience, we provide alternative methods for running Architect (such as with Docker) as outlined below.

 ## a.
 For using Architect using Docker (on a single machine)